Anna-Myzukina/facebook-milestones/README.md

 * This article and video can be useful [The Ultimate Intermediate Ruby on Rails Tutorial: Let’s Create an Entire App!](https://www.freecodecamp.org/news/lets-create-an-intermediate-level-ruby-on-rails-application-d7c6e997c63f/) , also this article [Adding Authentication with Devise](https://guides.railsgirls.com/devise) and video: [Testing with RSpec](https://www.youtube.com/watch?v=71eKcNxwxVY)

+* If you forgot add --database=postgresql please follow next article [Making the Change From SQLite3 to PostgreSQL - Ruby on Rails](https://dev.to/torianne02/making-the-change-from-sqlite3-to-postgresql-ruby-on-rails-2m0p) But you should just add lat version of postgress

 ## Milestone 1: